Update 7:50PM PST August 14:

 — KEEM :popcorn: (@KEEMSTAR) August 11, 2019

-Matters escalated when a porn channel escaped moderators and became the site’s number one stream, being advertised on Ninja’s generally family-friendly page - a slip-up that incited further backlash against a site already struggling with public opinion.
+Matters escalated when an adult channel escaped moderators and became the site’s number one stream, being advertised on Ninja’s generally family-friendly page - a slip-up that incited further backlash against a site already struggling with public opinion.